 The Clean Energy Act defines clean and renewable sources of energy, and sets an objective to have at least 93% of the electricity generated in British Columbia come from clean or renewable resources.

 Under the Hydro and Power Authority Act, BC Hydro has the authority to generate and distribute electricity to consumers, businesses, and the other utilities in B.C.

-Government is undertaking a review of BC Hydro in order to keep rates affordable and ensure BC Hydro can support the Province's CleanBC plan.
+Government recently undertook a Comprehensive Review of BC Hydro in order to keep rates affordable and ensure BC Hydro can support the Province's CleanBC plan.